As you may know by now, I am a BIG chai tea latte fan.

 But do remember, mice studies do not always translate to humans.
 More research on food additives and gut health are being done currently.

-From FODMAP perspective, there are many suitable low FODMAP plant-based “milk” options from quinoa, oat, macadamia, rice, and almond–soy milk made with soy protein NOT the whole soybean should be low FODMAP too —but as I previously mentioned, there are not many US options that are soy protein based.
+From FODMAP perspective, there are many suitable low FODMAP plant-based “milk” options from quinoa, macadamia, rice, and almond–soy milk made with soy protein NOT the whole soybean should be low FODMAP too —but as I previously mentioned, there are not many US options that are soy protein based.
+Limit oat milk to about 1/3 cup to keep at Low FODMAP diet elimination amounts.

 To make my chai tea latte, I just shake my oat milk vigorously and add a splash to the top of my tea.
 I found my homemade oat milk doesn’t froth well in my milk frother, unfortunately.
 As another option, I often use Elmhurst almond milk for my chai tea lattes.
 Elmhurst almond milk does froths up quite well (very creamy and yum) in my Nespresso frother.
 I typically top my chai latte with a little a dash of cinnamon sugar because…it adds a visual appeal and tastes extra special this way.